SvitlanaKo/documentation/user_guide/getting_started/intro_navigation.rst

 organization.

 Hover the cursor over a menu item to expand the drop-down menu with see the second-level items.
 Click on them to access any corresponding pages or grids.
-(See :ref:`Data management basics <user-guide-data-management-basics>` for further details.)

 .. _user-guide-navigation-panel: